kudujs/kudu/README.md

     args: // the arguments (an object) to pass to the route.
     force: // true/false, force navigating to module even if there is no matching route specified
     updateUrl: // true/false, specifies whether the browser's URL hash should be updated to the controller we are navigating to.
-    [globalEventName]: // a function that will be called for the specified event eg: viewBeforeInit, viewInit, viewRender, viewBeforeUnrender,
+    [globalEventName]: // a function that will be called for the specified event eg: viewBeforeInit, viewInit, viewRemove, viewRender, viewBeforeUnrender,
                        // viewUnrender, viewFail
 }